-If you paid any damage deposits, for example, a footpath damage deposits, Council will arrange to have the deposit refunded provided there is no damage to Councils infrastructure and all work has been completed.
+If you paid a footpath damage deposit, Council will arrange to have the deposit refunded provided there is no damage to Council's infrastructure and all work has been completed.

-What are the benefits in using council as an accredited certifier and Principal Certifying Authority?
+What are the benefits in using Council as an Accredited Certifier and Principal Certifier?